Are You Afraid Of Fear? (Part 1. Why Am I Afraid?)

 "Train up a child in the way he should go, and when he is old he will not depart from it."
 (Proverbs 22:6)

-In my youth I never fit in.
+In my youth, I never fit in.
 I had thick glasses and old clothes and acne.
-I stunk in gym and hated the water, so skipped every swim class on my schedule.
+I "stunk" in gym class and hated the water, so skipped every swim class on my schedule.
 Though I looked nerdy, I was not smart (like the stereotype).
 I was on the low side of average, even when I worked hard.
-I had no idea about my learning disabilities or how to overcome them.
+I had no idea I had learning disabilities and I can't see myself having confidence enough to overcome them.
 I was met in the bathroom, beaten, and left crying.
 It was part of the whole nerdy thing and also being a Jehovah's Witness didn't help me get away from the beatings or the fear.
-I was one great big ball of nerves on edge and it could be seen in my face.
+I was one great big ball of nerves on edge and it could be seen on my face to all who knew me.
 I looked like a deer in the headlights of an oncoming car.
 If you think that maybe I was afraid of everything, you would be thinking correctly.
 People jumping out at me from the shadows to punch me in the groin and leave.
 People laughing at me constantly and no way for me to get help for any of it.
 With this background forming who I was, I was psychologically a mess.
 As I graduated from high school there came the abandonment issues after my being disfellowshipped from the Witnesses.
 Disfellowshipping is the process whereby the Jehovah's Witnesses discipline one of their own by keeping that person estranged from all friends and family.
 Put all of this together and you have a perfect picture of who I was and how fear may have had an easy access into my life.